Parsifal-M/backstage-dev-quotes/README.md

 Hello! :wave:

-This is just a fun little plugin that I made to display some random coding/progamming related quotes on the Backstage homepage.
+This is just a fun little plugin that I made to display some random coding/programming related quotes on the Backstage homepage.
 Although to be honest the card can be used anywhere you like!
+I hope you enjoy it!

+If you want to leave a star, that would be awesome! :star:

+I don't expect much work to be done on this plugin as it was just a fun little project I made.
+But if you would like to contribute, please do!
+See [Would you like to contribute? or add more quotes?](#would-you-like-to-contribute-or-add-more-quotes) for more information.

 ## Pre-requisites (if you want to use it on the homepage)